fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `proxy_re_authentication_mode` - Control if users must re-authenticate after a session is closed, traffic has been idle, or from the point at which the user was first created.
 * `proxy_auth_lifetime` - Enable/disable authenticated users lifetime control.
 This is a cap on the total time a proxy user can be authenticated for after which re-authentication will take place.
 * `proxy_auth_lifetime_timeout` - Lifetime timeout in minutes for authenticated users (5  - 65535 min, default=480 (8 hours)).
+* `proxy_resource_mode` - Enable/disable use of the maximum memory usage on the FortiGate unit's proxy processing of resources, such as block lists, allow lists, and external resources.
+* `proxy_cert_use_mgmt_vdom` - Enable/disable using management VDOM to send requests.
 * `sys_perf_log_interval` - Time in minutes between updates of performance statistics logging.
 (1 - 15 min, default = 5, 0 = disabled).
 * `check_protocol_header` - Level of checking performed on protocol headers.
 Strict checking is more thorough but may affect performance.
 Loose checking is ok in most cases.
 * `vip_arp_range` - Controls the number of ARPs that the FortiGate sends for a Virtual IP (VIP) address range.